1ndevelopment/NESendo/README.md

 ## Parallelism Caveats

-both the `threading` and `multiprocessing` packages are supported by `nes-py` with some caveats related to rendering:
+both the `threading` and `multiprocessing` packages are supported by `NESendo` with some caveats related to rendering:

 1.  rendering **is not** supported from instances of `threading.Thread`
-2.  rendering **is** supported from instances of `multiprocessing.Process`, but `nes-py` must be imported within the process that executes the render call
+2.  rendering **is** supported from instances of `multiprocessing.Process`, but `NESendo` must be imported within the process that executes the render call

 # Development

-To design a custom environment using `nes-py`, introduce new features, or fix a bug, please refer to the [Wiki](https://github.com/Kautenja/nes-py/wiki).
+To design a custom environment using `NESendo`, introduce new features, or fix a bug, please refer to the [Wiki](https://github.com/Kautenja/NESendo/wiki).
 There you will find instructions for:

 -   setting up the development environment
 -   designing environments based on the `NESEnv` class
 -   reference material for the `NESEnv` API
--   documentation for the `nes_py.wrappers` module
+-   documentation for the `NESendo.wrappers` module

 # Cartridge Mapper Compatibility